usgs/water-datapreptools/README.rst

 Known Issues
 ------------
-- **Networked storage drives:** When working on ArcGIS projects stored on NAS devices, additional configuration may be required.
+- **Networked storage drives:** When working on ArcGIS projects stored on network Attached Storage (NAS) devices, additional configuration may be required.
 See:
 	- https://community.spiceworks.com/topic/1389064-performance-and-locking-issues-with-synology-nas-and-arcgis
 	- https://support.esri.com/en/technical-article/000012722

-Aknowledgements
+Acknowledgments
 ---------------
 The authors thank Moon Kim (USGS) for his comments on an early version of this code.